 - A transfer appliance is high storage capacity device that is specially prepared to copy and upload data to Oracle Cloud Infrastructure.
 You request a transfer appliance from Oracle, copy your data to the appliance, and then ship the appliance back to Oracle to upload your data.

-- The computer at your site on which you download the Data Transfer Utility to perform Data Transfer Appliance tasks.
+- The computer at your site on which you to perform Data Transfer Appliance tasks.
+Depending on your needs, you may use one or more separate hosts to run your transfer job.

 - The logical container in Oracle Cloud Infrastructure Object Storage where Oracle operators upload your data.
 A bucket is associated with a single compartment in your tenancy that has An IAM document that specifies who has what type of access to your resources.
 It is used in different ways: to mean an individual statement written in the policy language; to mean a collection of statements in a single, named "policy" document (which has an Oracle Cloud ID (OCID) assigned to it); and to mean the overall body of policies your organization uses to control access to resources. that determine what actions a user can perform on a bucket and on all the objects in the bucket.